Disparate Conditional Prediction in Multiclass Classifiers: Preliminaries

 \section{Preliminaries}

-We consider a multiclass classification problem with $k$ possible labels, in which each individual in the population has a true label in the label set $\cY \equiv \{0,1,\ldots,k-1\}$.
-We assume an attribute of interest (e.g, race, state of residence, age) that assigns a value for each individual.
-We denote the (finite) set of possible values of this attribute by $\cG$.
-We do not impose a limit the number of possible attribute values.
-For concreteness, we henceforth call the possible values of the attribute \emph{regions}, alluding to location-based attributes such as state of residence or country of origin, although our work is not limited to this type of attributes.
-A \emph{sub-population} is a subset of the population that includes all the individuals in the same region.
+We consider a multiclass classification problem with $k$ possible labels, in which each individual in the population has a true label in the label set $\cY \equiv \{1,\ldots,k\}$.
+Fairness is considered with respect to some protected attribute, such as race, state of residence or age.
+A value of the attribute, which can be multi-valued, is assigned to each individual.
+If there is more than one protected attribute, it can be substituted for a single attribute which is the Cartesian product of all protected attributes.
+A \emph{sub-population} is the subset of the population that includes all the individuals with the same value of the protected attribute.

-The object of our study is an existing classifier, which maps each individual from the population to a predicted label.
-The predicted label may or may not be equal to the true label of that individual.
-No assumptions are placed on the way this classifier was generated or on the classification mechanism.
-Denote by $\cD$ uniform distribution over the population of the triplets of true label, predicted label, and region.
-A random triplet drawn according to $\cD$ is denoted by $(Y, \hat{Y}, G)$, where $Y \in \cY$ is the true label, $\hat{Y} \in \cY$ is the predicted label, and $G\in \cG$ is the region of the individual.
-Denote the probability of an event $E$ according to $\cD$ by $\P[E]$, and the probability of an event $E$ conditioned on the individual being from region $g \in \cG$ by $\P_g[E] := \P[E \mid G = g]$.
-Throughout this work, the value of a conditional-probability expression in which the probability of the condition is zero is treated as zero.
-We define the following notation for properties of $\cD$: \begin{itemize} \item The weight (prevalence) of each sub-population in the distribution is $w_g := \P[G = g]$; The vector of weights is $\bw = (w_g)_{g\in \cG}$. \item The proportion of true label $y\in \cY$ in sub-population $g \in \cG$ is $\pos^y_g := \P_g[Y=y]$; The vector of these proportions is $\bpi_g := (\pi_g^y)_{y \in \cY}$. \item The proportion of predicted label $y \in \cY$ in sub-population $g \in \cG$ is $\hp^y_g := \P_g[\hat{Y} = y]$; The vector of these proportions is $\bhp_g := (\hp_g^y)_{y \in \cY}$. \item The entries in the confusion matrix of the classifier on a sub-population $g \in \cG$ are denoted by
+The object of study is an existing classifier, denote it $\cC$, which maps each individual from the population to a predicted label, which may be different from its true label.
+We do not make any assumptions about the way the classifier is generated or the classification model.
+For a given $\cC$, denote by $\cD$ the uniform distribution over the population of the triplets of true label, predicted label, and protected attribute value of individuals.
+A random triplet drawn according to $\cD$ is denoted by $(Y, \hat{Y}, A)$, where $Y \in \cY$ is the true label of the individual, $\hat{Y} \in \cY$ is the label predicted by $\cC$ for this individual, and $A \in \cA$ is the individual's protected attribute value, where $\cA$ is the set of possible values.
+Denote the probability of an event $E$ according to $\cD$ by $\P[E]$.